Clicky

 Step 5: Verification (if selected)

 The U.S. Department of Education will randomly select students for a process known as Verification.
-Students selected will be notified by a message on their SAR.
+Students selection will be notified by a message on their FAFSA Submission Summary.
 Verification must be completed before the disbursement of any federal funds.
 Please note this process is very time sensitive.
 The financial aid process is not considered complete until all required documents are received.

 Step 6A: If accepting a Federal Loan, you must complete a Master Promissory Note (MPN)